 "I … I don't know.
 Anyway my flight's leaving at 10.
 I have to be at the airport by 9, which means I have to leave now."

 Rachel sat up, "What?
 You're leaving now!"
 She's fully awake now.
 "Let me go with you to the airport."
-She's about to get out of the bed, but Quinn stopped her.
+She was about to get out of the bed but Quinn stopped her.

 "Rachel, you don't have to go.
 I really have to leave now."

 "Oh, okay."
 Rachel looked very sad, "I guess I'll see you next year then."